amgaera/emf-forms-rap-showcase/README.md

 * add custom models
 * add styling
 * add a short description of each page
+* package the RAP application as a WAR file
 * (optional): add description of the model

 ### Feedback: